-• Develop peace workshops for schools or churches that mobilise ordinary people as peacebuilders in the One Global Family.
+- Develop peace workshops for schools or churches that mobilise ordinary people as peacebuilders in the One Global Family.

 Music with a Message

 Music is a very powerful medium for peace, both inner and communal.
 As a musician and dancer, I love using music and dance as pathways to peace.
-CryPeace has used music in various ways, including holding a PositiveSpin dance party, teaching 5 Rhythms dance for inner healing in Rwanda, leading a dance workshop at the Parliament of the World's Religions.
-With the launch of our first song, we're excited to expand our musical focus and develop new programs around it.
+CryPeace held a PositiveSpin dance party, taught 5 Rhythms dance for inner healing in Rwanda, and led a dance workshop at the Parliament of the World's Religions.
+If you are as inspired by music as we are, could you:

-• Host a 5 Rhythms-style dance for inner peace.
+- Host a 5 Rhythms-style dance for inner peace?

 PositiveSpin Dance Parties